-The shopping frenzy known as Black Friday is now only a couple of weeks away, and many people are already thinking about the things they want to buy.
+The shopping frenzy known as Black Friday isn't far away, and many people are already thinking about the things they want to buy.

 The problem is, with so many deals available around this time, it can be hard to know which ones are genuinely good ones.